 I would hope that any doc prescribing Suboxone would recognize the tough spot that patients on Suboxone are in when it comes to surgery, and would help them during that period of time.
 The medication (Suboxone) that the doc is providing you has problems that come with it– namely the blockade that occurs when a real narcotic is needed– and that problem falls squarely on the shoulders of the doc who prescribes Suboxone.
 At least it should fall there– there are docs who seem to have no shoulders… and shame on them!

 I hope your doc will help–there are good docs out there, and the tricky thing is finding them.
 Thanks for reading and for your question.

 PS: I will add one more thing… most people take about 16 mg of Suboxone per day to get maximum relief from opiate cravings.
 If taken correctly, doses much lower will easily provide full block of their opiate receptors.
 The possible need for surgery is the main reason for taking lower doses of Suboxone– because of the ceiling effect there is no real difference in the tolerance level for people on different doses of Suboxone, but the people on lower doses have less buprenorphine in their system and so require less narcotic to overcome the block of their receptors.
-The decision over proper dose involves balancing that issue, the cost issue, the amount of cravings, etc to arrive at the proper dose for an individual patient.
+The decision over the proper dose involves balancing that issue, the cost issue, the number of cravings, etc to arrive at the proper dose for an individual patient.